How Much Should You Put Down On a House? (It’s Not Always 20%)

 If 20% down is feasible for you financially, you’ll have the benefit of that immediate equity in your home, as well as being exempt from having to pay mortgage insurance, which most lenders require of buyers unable to put down 20%.

-A larger down payment also means a lower monthly payment and lower interest rate, which can be a huge savings over the lifetime of the loan.
-If you’re trying to buy in a competitive market with multiple offers on homes, a 20% down payment can also look very attractive to sellers, as it gives them a stronger sense of your viability as a buyer.
+A larger down payment also means a lower monthly payment and a lower interest rate, which can be a huge savings over the lifetime of the loan.
+If you’re trying to buy in a competitive market with multiple offers on homes, a 20% down payment also can look very attractive to sellers, as it gives them a stronger sense of your viability as a buyer.

-April Wise, a mortgage underwriter and Associate Product Manager with HomeLight Home Loans, says that in her experience, homebuyers who put down 20% do so primarily to avoid mortgage insurance.
+April Wise, former associate product manager with HomeLight’s Buy Before You Sell program, says that in her experience, homebuyers who put down 20% do so primarily to avoid mortgage insurance.
 “Buyers often don’t want to pay MI,” she says.
 “It does feel like wasted money to people.
 And for those who aren’t planning to owner-occupy a property, such as investors, 20% down is required no matter what.”

 When less is more